abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 will be worth no more than the handful of ashes we produce—and that’s not much!
 We must investigate how to live in a way that truly accords with what the Buddha taught.
-Then we can live in harmony without conflicts, difficulties, and problems. *Sīla,* morality, is that which shows us the Buddha’s Middle Way.
+Then we can live in harmony without conflicts, difficulties, and problems. *Sīla*, morality, is that which shows us the Buddha’s Middle Way.
 It points to the avoidance of the extremes of pleasure and pain; it means knowing the right amount.
 When we live in the Middle Way regarding actions of body and speech, then we